andriisharshakov/interview-questions/!- General/Software design patterns.md

 - Object pool

 Instead of manually instantiating an object, an instance is requested from an object pool, which may return a previously instantiated object suitable for reuse.
 This is used in performance-critical paths where additional memory allocation is undesired.
+Objects in the pool have a lifecycle: Creation - Validation - Destroy.

-- Prototype
+- Prototype (aka Clone)

 Instead of manually instantiating an object, a previously instantiated and configured instance of an object is copied.

 - Singleton

-Instead of manually instantiating an object, a single instance is reused across different parts of the program.
+Instead of manually instantiating an object, a single instance is reused across different parts of the program:
+ - Make the default constructor private, to prevent other objects from using the new operator with the Singleton class.
+ - Create a static creation method that acts as a constructor.
+Under the hood, this method calls the private constructor to create an object and saves it in a static field.
+All following calls to this method return the cached object.

+## Structural

 - Adapter